Chiral and Clock phases in Twisted Dipolar Clusters

-with $\kappa_{\ell} =\sum_{i=1}^{N}\sin(\theta_{i+1}^{(\ell)}-\theta_i^{(\ell)})$.
-In the ferrochiral state $\kappa_{\rm b}=\kappa_{\rm t}$.
-Equation \ref{eq:chirality_def} gives $\kappa_\ell=+|\kappa_{\rm max}|$ since chirality is defined identically for the top and bottom polygons, and $\kappa$ is even under time reversal. $\chi=+1\equiv\chi_0$ corresponds to the vortex (V) states (Figs.\ref{fig:f2}(a-h), Figs.\ref{fig:f2}(k,l), and top row of \ref{fig:f3}).
-In the radial chiral state (R), $\kappa<0$.
-If $N$ is even, $\kappa=-|\kappa_{\rm max}|$ and $\chi=-\chi_0$; if $N$ is odd, $-|\kappa_{\rm max}|<\kappa<0$ and $-\chi_0<\chi<0$ (Figs.\ref{fig:f2}(i,j) and \ref{fig:f3} middle row).
-V has nearly uniform angle differences $\sim \pm 2\pi/N$, which favor dipolar interactions.
-A R (hedgehog–antihog) state, instead, has nonuniform angle differences with opposite contributions to $\sin(\theta_{i+1}-\theta_i)$, increasing dipolar energy and causing frustration. \\ We computed $\chi(\phi)$ in twisted triangular, square, pentagonal, hexagonal, and octagonal bilayers for $\phi\in(0,2\pi/N)$.
-In all cases, the system formed a ferrochiral state \cite{batista2016frustration,yambe2023ferrochiral} for all $\phi$.
-For $N=3,4,5,6$ (Figs.\ref{fig:f4}(a–d)), chirality depends strongly on $\phi$ and remains finite for all twist angles, displaying stepwise jumps as the system switches between topologically distinct textures.
-Because these bipolygonal structures only access V and R states, these configurations form two chiral Ising sectors that are topologically distinct and not connected by a smooth spin rotation.
-For $N\geq8$, Fig.\ref{fig:f4}(e), $\chi$ is independent of $\phi$.
+We observe that both the experimentally realized hexagonal twisted clusters and all numerically generated twisted N-gon configurations attain their minimum energy in a ferrochiral state \cite{batista2016frustration,yambe2023ferrochiral} for all values of $\phi$.
+We evaluated the cluster chirality as a function of the twist angle, $\chi(\phi)$, of our experimental samples (Figs.\ref{fig:f4}(a)), and for the minimum-energy configurations of twisted triangular, square, pentagonal, hexagonal, and octagonal clusters, considering twist angles in the interval $\phi\in(0,2\pi/N)$ (Figs.\ref{fig:f4}(b–f)).
+The experimentally extracted chirality follows the same qualitative trends and switching structure as the dipolar simulations, confirming that the observed configurations correspond to energy-minimizing states.
+For $N=3,4,5,6$ (Figs.\ref{fig:f4}(b–f)), $\chi$ depends strongly on $\phi$ and remains finite for all twist angles, displaying stepwise jumps as the system switches between topologically distinct textures.
+Because our bipolygonal structures only access V and R states, these configurations form two chiral Ising sectors that are topologically distinct and not connected by a smooth spin rotation.
+However, for the case $N\geq8$, Fig.\ref{fig:f4}(f), we found that $\chi$ is independent of $\phi$.